 Rhodes is an institution committed to practicing conscientious respect, Rhodes College will not condone the use of illegal substances and the misuse of over the counter (OTC) or prescription medication.
-Individuals who use or misuse these substances run the risk of damaging their bodies or their minds and are therefore not respecting themselves.
+Individuals who use or misuse these substances run the risk of damaging their bodies or their minds.